 David, with his military overshirt

-Over the years, the overshirt has become a part of the daily lives of certain civilians.
+Over the years, the overshirt has become part of the daily lives of some civilians.
 In 1990, the lumberjack shirt appeared.
 Thicker, it was generally worn over a t-shirt.

 How to recognize an overshirt?

-Identifying an overshirt is harder than it seems.
-Indeed, certain characteristics of the overshirt have evolved.
+Identifying an overshirt is more difficult than it seems.
+Indeed, some characteristics of the overshirt have evolved.

-Julien, collection manager at BonneGueule explains to us the complexity of this identification: "There are a multitude of overshirt models on the market, from light overshirts to thick overshirts.
+Julien, head of collection at BonneGueule, explains the complexity of this identification: "There are a multitude of overshirt models on the market, from light overshirts to thick overshirts.
 The range of possibilities is enormous.
-The boundaries between families are extremely fine."
+The boundaries between families are extremely thin."

 There are still several criteria that allow you to identify an overshirt, a work jacket or a shirt.
 Overview.